It can be hard to know the best ways to support your budding musician. Here are 6 tips to help you out!

 To go along with the first habit, it is wise to remember that not all practice has to be regimented and scale driven.
 It is equally important to allow young students to truly “play” music, meaning to have fun with it!
 Improvise, try out all the sounds on the keyboard, make up some silly songs!
 Promoting a creative spirit allows for interest to be maintained, and self-expression to come out.

 This one may seem obvious, but it is difficult to straddle the line of encouragement and discipline.
-Parents have to know when to push and when to hold up their little Mozart in the making.
+Music parents have to know when to push and when to hold up their little Mozart in the making.
 Balance, as with everything in life, is key!

 4. Chat with the teacher